Ernst Strasser: Personal life

 Ernst Strasser was born in 1956 as the son of farmers in Upper Austria.
 After the elementary school in Grieskirchen, he attended the "Bundesgymnasium und Sportrealgymnasium HIB Saalfelden" and later the upper school in "BORG Grieskirchen", where he graduated in 1975 as a school spokesman.
 Between 1971 and 1975, he was involved in Catholic youth organisations in Grieskirchen.
 Ernst Strasser studied Jurisprudence at the University of Salzburg between 1975 and 1980 and graduated there to the Doctor of Laws in 1981.
 During his studies he was a member of the main committee of the students union at the University of Salzburg as well as social referent of the same organisation.
 From 1980 to 1981 he did community service as an alternative to military service.

-In 1998, Ernst Strasser was elected President of Hilfswerk Österreich, the largest health care aid organisation in Lower Austria, that provides help for children and adolescents with more than 4000 employees and over 20000 clients.
+In 1998, Ernst Strasser was elected president of Hilfswerk Österreich, the largest health care aid organisation in Lower Austria, that provides help for children and adolescents with more than 4,000 employees and over 20,000 clients.
 The focus of his term until 2011 was the relocation of the state office in the government district to St. Pölten, the establishment of home service, the establishment of the visit service for older citizens, the opening of the first company kindergarten in Lower Austria, the launch of the "Lower Austrian women's telephone" as well as the consolidation and securing of financing of the organisation.

-Ernst Strasser is married with Elisabeth Strasser, who brought two children into the marriage.
+Ernst Strasser is married to Elisabeth Strasser, who brought two children into the marriage.
 The couple lives in Vienna and Bad Ischl.

 Professional career

 After completing his military service, Ernst Strasser began his career as a secretary of the Austrian Farmers' Association under the former director Josef Riegler.
 Then he moved to the legal department of the Upper Austrian Farmers' Union, where he took over the position of a Federal Minister two years later.
 After the election of Josef Riegler to the leader of the Austrian People's Party, Ernst Strasser followed him and worked as an office manager of the chairman until 1990.

 From 1990 to 1991 he was head of strategic planning of Umdasch AG in Amstetten and then from 1991 to 1992 managing director of Shop Concept-Mittelraum (Umdasch AG) in Heidelberg.

 After his retirement as a minister, Ernst Strasser was appointed to the advisory board of the Österreichische Staatsdruckerei.
 Between 2005 and 2008 Strasser was Managing Partner at VCP Energy Holdings, a subsidiary of Vienna Capital Partners. and from 2006 to 2014 he was Managing Partner at GP-Beteiligungs- und Verwaltung GesmbH.
 Until March 2011, Ernst Strasser was also a member of the supervisory board of WESTbahn and G4S.
-In addition, he has been an authorized representative of SCCB Consulting & Coaching GesmbH since 2016.
+In addition, he has been an authorised representative of SCCB Consulting & Coaching GesmbH since 2016.

 In May 2019, Ernst Strasser took over the hotel Hubertushof in Bad Ischl.